-8 Top-Rated Tourist Attractions in St Albans
+8 Top-Rated Tourist Attractions in St. Albans

 Also historic is the old Roman settlement of Verulamium, the first formalized Roman municipality in Britain.
 The town, in fact, owes its name to St. Alban, a Roman mercenary, who was converted to Christianity and suffered a martyr's death in AD 304.

 In addition to visiting the tourist attractions associated with the town's rich history, there are many other fun things to do here.
 Those who enjoy shopping flock to the Christopher Place Shopping Centre, just a short walk from the cathedral, while the Maltings Mall offers a theater and numerous dining options.

 See also: Where to Stay in St. Albans

-1 St. Albans Cathedral
+1. St. Albans Cathedral

 Inside the west entrance are a few bays in early English style, with five more on the south side of the nave.
 Remains of 13th-century frescoes, including a notable depiction of the crucifixion, are on the columns flanking the north side.

 Other features of note include the Monks' Chancel, roofed by ribbed vaulting featuring painted ornamental stucco dating from 1461, and the altar wall at the east end, with its many fine statues.

 Location: Sumpter Yard, St. Albans

-1 The Old Town and the Medieval Clock Tower
+2. The Old Town and the Medieval Clock Tower

 The bustling town center is also the setting for the Market Place, known for its shopping and bustling weekly street market, a tradition that can trace its roots as far back as the 9th century.
 Also worth visiting is the majestic Town Hall, built in 1829 and notable for its imposing Palladian façade.

 Address: High Street, St. Albans

 Finds from various archeological digs are displayed in the adjoining Verulamium Museum and range from collections of gold coins to mosaics and wall plasters.
 A highlight of a visit is the chance to wander recreations of a number of Roman rooms.

 Address: St. Michaels Street, St. Albans

-4 St. Michael's Church
+4. St. Michael's Church

-Built on the site of the ancient Roman forum near St. Albans' Clock Tower stands the trim St. Michael's Church.
+Built on the site of the ancient Roman forum in Verulamium and near St. Albans' Clock Tower stands the trim St. Michael's Church.
 Its Norman nave contains the tomb of philosopher Francis Bacon (1561-1626), also commemorated here by a monument (tours are available).
-The picturesque 16th-century Kingsbury Water Mill (now a restaurant) is nearby, on the banks of the River Ver, and makes a scenic photo opportunity.
+It's believed the site was also where Saint Alban was put on trial before his execution.

 Address: St. Michael's Street, St. Albans

-6 International Organ Festival
+5. International Organ Festival

 The International Organ Festival and competition takes place every two years in early July (odd-numbered years only).
 Events include orchestral, choral, and chamber concerts, as well as recitals, art exhibitions, and lectures.

 Address: 320 Camp Road, St. Albans

-7 Old Gorhambury House
+7. Old Gorhambury House

-Old Gorhambury House, an easy 10-minute drive west of St. Albans, consists of the remains of a huge Elizabethan mansion built in 1563 by Sir Nicholas Bacon, Queen Elizabeth I's Lord Keeper of the Great Seal.
+Old Gorhambury House is a great place to visit if you fancy a drive into the countryside.
+Just an easy 10-minute drive west of St. Albans, you'll be rewarded with the chance to explore the remains of a huge Elizabethan mansion built in 1563 by Sir Nicholas Bacon, Queen Elizabeth I's Lord Keeper of the Great Seal.

-8 de Havilland Aircraft Heritage Centre
+8. de Havilland Aircraft Museum

 Among the attraction's collection is a unique Mosquito prototype, the only surviving early example of one of WWII's most versatile and successful fighting aircraft.
-Other highlights are numerous hands on displays and vintage flight simulators.
+Other highlights are numerous hands-on displays and vintage flight simulators.

 Location: Salisbury Hall, London Colney, Hertfordshire